Prom: South Africa

 In South Africa, the equivalent of the American prom is the Matric Dance, taking place during the matriculation (i.e., final) year of high school (12th grade).
-It takes place towards the end of the third quarter, shortly before the spring break, after which the matriculation examinations commence.
+It takes place in various schools across the country throughout the year, starting in February and most of the last few dances for the year happening in late November after final examinations.
 It usually takes the form of a formal dinner and dance.
 In most schools, the 11th-grade class is responsible for arranging the event.
 Sometimes teachers and parents also attend.

-The Matric Dance has become one of the most popular occasions on the South African social calendar, but not without much controversy for its cost that, it is said, "could be as much as some people’s weddings".
+The Matric Dance has become one of the most popular occasions on the South African social calendar, but not without much controversy for its cost that, it is said, "could be as much as some people's weddings".
 The magazine saying this elaborates: "Many parents will be torn between wanting to spoil their youngsters and wanting to resist the extravagance of handing over thousands of rands for a dress or suit that will probably only be worn once."